jeremy-miller/frontend-masters-react-and-typescript/README.md

-# frontend-masters-react-and-typescript
+# React and Typescript

-Code for the Frontend Masters "React and Typescript" course
+Code for the Frontend Masters [React and Typescript](https://frontendmasters.com/courses/react-typescript-v2/) course.